Skip to content

 OpenJDK 64-Bit Server VM Corretto-11.0.12.7.1 (build 11.0.12+7-LTS, mixed mode)

-If you are using a system other than DEB or RPM, please consult your system documentation for instructions on installing Java 11.
+If you're using a system other than DEB or RPM, refer to your system documentation for instructions on installing Java 11.

 Apache Cassandra#

 Apache Cassandra is a highly scalable and robust database system.
-TheHive is fully compatible with Apache Cassandra's latest stable release version 4.0.x.
+TheHive is fully compatible with Apache Cassandra version 4.1.x.

 Upgrading from Cassandra 3.x